Let's SMILE for Scholarships

 Do I have to disclose financial information?

-Yes, the parent(s) or guardian(s) of the individual must disclose financial information for 2020.
+Yes, the parent(s) or guardian(s) of the individual must disclose financial information for 2020, and 2021 where applicable.

 What types of financial information do I have to disclose?